Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

-We continue assuming that $L$ is a trivializable vector bundle over a complex torus or torsor thereof $T_\CC$, whose compact real form we denote by $T$ or, more generally, over a torsor $T$ for a compact real torus.
+We continue assuming that $L$ is a complex algebraic vector bundle over a complex torus $T_\CC$, whose compact real form we denote by $T$ or, more generally, over a torsor $T$ for a compact real torus.
 A \emph{linear divisor} on $T$ will be the scheme-theoretic zero set of a polynomial of the form:

-where: \begin{itemize} \item the $r_i$'s are nonzero scalars; \item the $\chi_i$'s are ``characters'' of $T$ -- more precisely: nonzero eigenfunctions for the torus acting on $T$. \end{itemize} In particular, a linear divisor is always principal.
-The word ``linear'' stems from the fact that under an exponential map: $\mathfrak t \to T$ (and its complexification $\mathfrak t_\CC \to T_\CC$) their preimages are unions of linear hyperplanes -- in fact, linear hyperplanes associated to \emph{real} functionals $\sqrt{-1}\cdot d\chi_i$.
+where: \begin{itemize} \item the $r_i$'s are non-zero scalars; \item the $\chi_i$'s are ``characters'' of $T_\CC$ --- more precisely: non-zero eigenfunctions for the torus acting on $T_\CC$. \end{itemize} In particular, a linear divisor is always principal.
+The word ``linear'' stems from the fact that under an exponential map: $\mathfrak t \to T$ (and its complexification $\mathfrak t_\CC \to T_\CC$) their preimages are unions of affine hyperplanes --- in fact, affine hyperplanes associated to the \emph{real} functionals $\sqrt{-1}\cdot d\chi_i$.

-We say that a rational section $f\in \CC(T,L)$ has linear poles if: for a finite set of $\chi_i$'s and $r_i$'s as above.
+We say that a rational section $f\in \CC(T,L)$ has linear poles if: for a finite set of characters $\chi_i$ and complex numbers $r_i$ as above.
 A very crucial lemma will be the following:

-\begin{lemma} If $f\in \CC(T)$ has linear poles and belongs to $L^1(T)$, then it belongs to $\Gamma(T)$, i.e.\ its poles do not meet the unitary set $T$. \end{lemma}
+\begin{lemma} If $f\in \CC(T)$ has linear poles and belongs to $L^1(T)$, then it belongs to $\Gamma(T)$, i.e.\ its poles do not meet the real locus $T$. \end{lemma}

 The notion of $L^1(T)$ is defined with respect to any Haar measure on $T$.